Setono/sylius-peak-wms-plugin/README.md

 # Will update the inventory in Sylius based on the inventory in Peak WMS
 php bin/console setono:sylius-peak-wms:update-inventory

+# Will remove webhooks older than the given threshold (default is 30 days)
+php bin/console setono:sylius-peak-wms:prune-webhooks
 ```

 ### Register webhooks